amd/HPCTrainingDock/README.md

 ### 2.2.1 Alternative installation directory for ROCm

-There is a possibility to install ROCm outside of the usual `/opt/`. `test_install.sh` and `main_install.sh` scripts have optional argument `--rocm-install-path` which allows to specify the desired path for ROCm:
+There is a possibility to install ROCm outside of the usual `/opt/`. `test_install.sh` and `main_setup.sh` scripts have optional argument `--rocm-install-path` which allows to specify the desired path for ROCm:

 ```bash
 ./bare_system/test_install.sh --rocm-version <rocm-version> --rocm-install-path <new_path>